 It came as no surprise that Google had the money to buy Boston Dynamics; the technology star’s growth potential and investments in research and development (R & D) far exceed those of any defense enterprise.
 Its market value, nearly $400 billion, is more than double that of General Dynamics, Northrop Grumman, Lockheed Martin, and Raytheon put together.
 And with the $60 billion it has on hand, Google could buy all the outstanding shares of any one of them.

 Google may not need defense contracts, but the Pentagon needs more and better relationships with companies like Google.
-Only the private sector can provide the kind of cutting-edge technology that has given U.S. troops a
+Only the private sector can provide the kind of cutting-edge technology that has given U.S. troops a distinct advantage for the past 70 years.
+And beyond courting commercial companies, the Pentagon must also adapt to an increasingly global defense industry, since critical defense technologies are no longer the sole province of U.S.-based companies.

 - Full website and iPad access